briancorbinxyz/awesome-engineering/README.md

   > “"Kaizen" is a Japanese term that captures the concept of continuously making many small improvements.”

+  > "Your ability to learn new things is your most important strategic asset."

 - [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.goodreads.com/book/show/85009.Design_Patterns) - Design patterns are a general reusable solution to common problems in software design.
 A lot of modern languages have first class (or standard library) support for some software design patterns these days but if you have to build them yourself, select the best one for a job, or have a common 'language' for system design features with colleagues, then this book is a good place to start.
 Don't reinvent the wheel.

   <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1348027904i/85009.jpg" width="150"/>